 - Oakland Zoo – Zebras, tamarins, anaconda, monitor lizard, pancake tortoises, Taiwanese beauty snake, tons of African birds

 - Suisun Marsh Wildlife Rehabilitation Center – Hawks, kestrels, owls, songbirds, raccoons, opossums, rabbits, snakes, turtles

 - International Bird Rescue and Rehabilitation Center – Seagulls, pelicans, cormorants, grebes, coots, murres, ducks, geese, herons, egrets

 - Wildlife Genetics Research Lab at UC Davis – Coyotes

 - California Primate National Research Center – Rhesus macaques

 Feel inspired or have suggestions of your own?
 Let us know in the comments below!

 by Neda Othman

 Neda is currently a veterinary student at University of California, Davis.
 On her 18th birthday, she was on a plane flying to Ecuador to participate in the EPI Galapagos program.
 Since then, her passion for animals and medicine took on a global "one health" perspective.
 Among many hobbies, Neda enjoys backpacking, DIY projects, thrift shopping, mentoring pre-vets, and cooking.
-You can reach her through her website.

-Alumni, Education, How To, Professional Development
+Alumni, Education, Professional Development